OBoladeras/updog2/README.md

 Updog is a replacement for Python's `SimpleHTTPServer`.
 It allows uploading and downloading via HTTP/S, can set ad hoc SSL certificates and use HTTP basic auth.
+The last version allows to generate a QR code to share the link and also allows to display just image files in a more friendly way.

 <p align="center">
   <img src="https://raw.githubusercontent.com/OBoladeras/updog2/main/updog2/static/images/example.png" alt="Updog screenshot"/>